lostatseajoshua/SwiftTextHighlight/README.md

 ## Installation

+Xcode 8

+Swift 3

-Requires Xcode 7+ & iOS 8.0+
+iOS 8.0+

 Clone the repo and just run.

-The SwiftExpression (v1.2) cocoapod has been already checked into the repo so no need to `pod install`
+The SwiftExpression (v2.0) cocoapod has been already checked into the repo so no need to `pod install`

 ## Usage
 Use the textfield to enter in a regex and tap return on the keyboard and watch the matches highlight!